Mindfulness Speaker Heather Stang

 Below are a few samples from Heather's portfolio.
 All keynote and workshop presentations can be created for and custom-tailored to your specific audience, intention, and timeframe.

-Mindfulness & Grief: Transforming Your Life After Loss.
+Mindfulness & Grief: Transforming Suffering Into Hope.
 Explore how the 8 steps of the Mindfulness & Grief System transforms the heartache and pain of loss into a life of meaning and posttraumatic growth.

 Self-Compassion as Self-Care.
 Learn the three steps you can take to become your own best friend and tend to suffering in the wake of loss.